 - For small events (10 – 24 participants), a Visitor Pass Request Form must be submitted to Parking and Transportation Services at least 10 business days prior to the event.
 Parking for these guests will be permitted in lots T, V, V1, D, or D1 with passes, if deemed appropriate by Parking and Transportation Services.

-Group 2: College at Brockport Inter-Collegiate Athletic and Arts Events
+Group 2: SUNY Brockport Inter-Collegiate Athletic and Arts Events

 - Visitors will incur no charge for parking at these events.

-- Payment for parking at these events will come from College funds.
+- Payment for parking at these events will come from University funds.

 Events Occurring Before 3 pm on Weekdays: